Weng Hsiao-ling: Legislative Yuan

 After her NCC tenure ended, Weng returned to her associate professorship in law at National Tsing Hua University.
 She did not return to politics until the 2024 legislative election, when she was ranked fourth on the Kuomintang party list for proportional representation and elected to the 11th Legislative Yuan.

 Weng proposed amendments to the Act Governing the Legislative Yuan’s Power and the Criminal Code, criminalizing the contempt of the legislature.

 In June 2024, she accused President Lai Ching-te of treason and criticized defense minister Wellington Koo for failing to maintain maps that showed Mongolia as part of the Republic of China.

 Weng then presented a 1912 map of the Republic of China, which included Mongolia, Tannu Uriankhai, Vladivostok, Tibet, Nine-dash line and the Kuril Islands, and asked, "Why don't you restore the policy to "retake Mainland China by force" (反攻大陸)?
 Or is it that none of us, the citizens of the Republic of China, should take that stance?
 Is this just your personal opinion?
 The mainland is part of the territory of the Republic of China."
 Weng further inquired about President Lai Ching-te's statement that "the two sides of the Taiwan Strait are not subordinate to each other," questioning if it implied recognition of the People's Republic of China (PRC).
 Koo responded by affirming that the PRC "is an existing fact, and there is no doubt about it."
 Weng then retorted, stating, "We don't care how the other countries recognize it by acknowledging the People's Republic of China (PRC).
 The territorial scope of the PRC includes Taiwan.
 Being the president of the Republic of China (ROC), such statements of Lai Ching-te diminish Taiwan's status, abandon the ROC's territorial integrity, and provide the PRC a justified reason to 'recover' Taiwan.
 President Lai is thus seen as a traitor to the Republic of China, hence acknowledging the PRC constitutes a significant harm to the Republic of China."

 In July 2024, Weng once again reiterated this viewpoint, stating that the territory of the Republic of China should extend "west to the Pamir Plateau, east to Heilongjiang, north to the Sayan Range, and south to Zengmu Ansha."
-She further demanded that the Minister of National Defense prepare for a "counteroffensive against the mainland."In response, the Taiwan Statebuilding Party stated, "It seems that Weng has traveled through time from 1949, which clearly shows that the Kuomintang must be eliminated."
+She further demanded that the Minister of National Defense prepare for a "counteroffensive against the mainland."
+In response, the Taiwan Statebuilding Party stated, "It seems that Weng has traveled through time from 1949, which clearly shows that the Kuomintang must be eliminated."

 After Taiwanese badminton players Lee Yang and Wang Chi-lin won the men's doubles gold medal at the 2024 Summer Olympics against Liang Weikeng and Wang Chang of China, Weng posted to WeChat, that the Lee–Wang victory was the "pride of Chinese people."
 When asked about her post, Weng elaborated, "We are Chinese...
-No matter who wins, Team Taiwan or the team from mainland China, it is still the pride of all Chinese people.
+No matter who wins, Team Taiwan or the team from mainland China, it is still the pride of Chinese people.
+Taiwanese is Chinese.
 I see nothing wrong in my statement."